openresty/lua-resty-core/lib/ngx/balancer.md

 **context:** *balancer_by_lua&#42;*

-Sets the upstream timeout (connect, send and read) in milliseconds for the current and any subsequent backend requests (which might be a retry).
+Sets the upstream timeout (connect, send and read) in seconds for the current and any subsequent backend requests (which might be a retry).

 If you want to inherit the timeout value of the global `nginx.conf` configuration (like `proxy_connect_timeout`), then just specify the `nil` value for the corresponding argument (like the `connect_timeout` argument).

 Zero and negative timeout values are not allowed.

+You can specify millisecond precision by using floating point numbers like 0.001 (which means 1ms).

 Returns `true` when the operation is successul; returns `nil` and a string describing the error otherwise.